Dev-Goel/Digital-Locker/README.md

 ## About the Project

 Our project digital locker aims to build a digital lock that can be unlocked by a 4 digit password.
-This user can input the password and based on the input the locker will give a signal i.e., the locker led will turn green ie the password is correct and locker led will turn ie the password is wrong.
+The user can input the password and based on the input the locker will give a signal i.e., the locker led will turn green if the password is correct and locker led will turn red if the password is wrong.

 ## Features

 1.)
 User can enter the password.<br>
 2.)
-The red light will glow ie the entered password is wrong.<br>
+The red light will glow if the entered password is wrong.<br>
 3.)
-The green light will glow iÿ the entered password is correct<br>
+The green light will glow if the entered password is correct<br>

 ## Block Diagram